ASUS equips its NUC 14 Pro mini PC with AI capabilities

 This mini PC might be convenient, but it’s likely not going to run AAA games at higher settings.
 Fortunately, ASUS does have some NUC PCs capable of gaming.

-As of now, there’s no release date for the ASUS NUC 14 Pro AI, but its announcement is less than a year following the first ASUS-built NUC that .
+As of now, there’s no release date for the ASUS NUC 14 Pro AI, but its announcement is less than a year following the first ASUS-built NUC that we saw at CES 2024.